Menu

 Due to not having a school Nursery, children arrive in Reception class from different settings.
 This makes the low starting points of some children even lower.
 Many are living in language poor contexts and limited life experiences.

 Reading skills are hampered by lack of vocabulary.
-Assessments, observations, and discussions with pupils indicate underdeveloped oracy skills that are evident from Reception through to KS2.
+Aassessments, observations, and discussions with pupils indicate underdeveloped oracy skills that are evident from Reception through to KS2 for some pupils.

-Attendance – despite a massive range of strategies used to improve attendance, there are still some disadvantaged children with persistent absence.
+Attendance – a range of attendance strategies are in place at school and have made a measurable and significant difference to pupils against national and local data.
+However, continued ongoing support and challenge around attendance is still needed for some disadvantaged children with persistent absence.
 Some of these children have multiple vulnerabilities, that can negatively affect their attendance.

 Some families have difficulty paying for extra-curricular activities such as day trips in all year groups and residential experiences in Y5 and Y6